standenboy/bf/README.md

 # bf
-A brainf*ck interpriter writen in C
+A brainf*ck interpreter writen in C